Have you always wondered if making iced coffee using a Nespresso machine is possible? Then you are in the right place!

 For this recipe, I like to foam the milk.
-The foamed milk will give you an amazing taste sensation; this is because the foamed milk and ice will start to mix and make for a great mouthfeel.
+The foamed milk will give you an amazing taste sensation because the foamed milk and ice will start to mix and make for a great mouthfeel.

 Although you won’t have that taste sensation, you will still get to enjoy this amazing iced coffee.

-If you have one of these handheld milk foamers at home, you can use this to slightly foam the milk of your choice.
+If you have one of these handheld milk foamers at home, you can use this to foam the milk of your choice slightly.

-This is an amazing little foamer that will help you achieve the foam on the milk you’re looking for.
+This amazing little foamer will help you achieve the foam on your milk.

-Tip: You can also check out the article I wrote about making cold foam five ways if you want to learn more.
+Tip: You can also check out my article about making cold foam five ways to learn more.

 This was a fun article to write.
-I’ve made this version of iced coffee a ton of times already and wanted to share it with you.
+I’ve made this version of iced coffee many times already and wanted to share it with you.

-Now you know how to make iced coffee using a Nespresso machine, and you get to make this easy recipe whenever you feel like it.
+Now you know how to make iced coffee using a Nespresso machine, and you can make this easy recipe whenever you feel like it.